 Now let’s bring chess and jiu-jitsu together.
 By understanding this principle (that every position has a level of importance in BJJ) you can use the same strategy, and guess what?
 It will work the same way it works in chess.

 If you are not currently using this strategy in your game, this idea alone will completely transform your game.

 Let me give you some examples.
 Let’s review the three most valuable things you can achieve in BJJ: submission techniques (e.g., armbar, chokes, triangles, omoplata, etc.) are the most valuable because they end the fight; or in the case of a street fight, they result in a serious injury to your opponent.

 Mount and back control are the second and third most valuable positions because they give you leverage toward the submission and, if well-executed, are very hard to escape.

 Following this principle, when I attempt to pass an opponent’s guard, I often set my position to pressure my opponent into defending the mount.
-While my opponent is desperately focused defending the mount.
+While my opponent is desperately focused on defending the mount.

 He will often leave an opening for a side control position (better for him than the mount), which helps me achieve my true goal of passing his guard.
 Remember my chess analogy – positions vary in level of importance.

 Another example: defending our guard.
 Continually attempting to submit your opponent from the bottom will provide opportunities to sweep him, which will enable you to transition to the top position.